Code-Institute-Submissions/inscribe/README.md

 * There is a set character max-length of 12, which includes the use of special characters and numbers for the user's identity.
 * There is a set character min-length of 5 for an entered password, which can also include special characters and numbers, and will be validated using the confirm password input.

+#### Home Page

+The 'Home' page can be accessed when visiting the site for the first time, and gives an indication as to the site's purpose from animated hero-text, which uses [ScrollReveal](https://github.com/jlmakes/scrollreveal/wiki/Getting-Started-(v3.x)).
+However, this gives the option to the user to navigate using in page links, to their desired page.

 #### About Page